Progress billing Retainage Pay apps

 Balance to finish $15,000

-Real pay apps roll up dozens of lines like this, plus retainage and prior payments.
+Real pay apps roll this logic across many lines, then add retainage and prior payments.

-Common reviewer rule: a line item shouldn’t exceed its scheduled value (previous + this period + stored).
-If it does, expect a kickback unless the contract sum/SOV was updated via approved change order.
+Common reviewer rule: a line item should not exceed its scheduled value unless the contract sum and SOV were formally updated by approved change order.

-Reviewers (GCs, owners, architects, lenders) like progress billing when it’s consistent and auditable.
-The fastest approvals usually happen when your package includes:
+Reviewers like progress billing when it is consistent and auditable.
+Faster approvals usually happen when your package includes:

 • A stable Schedule of Values that matches the current contract sum